 We exchanged phone numbers so by the time I reach Punta Arenas I can give him a call and he can bring me in contact with a friend who lives there.
-I might have a host and a nice and warm place to stay inside, because Winter Is Coming to the southern hemisphere.
+I might have a host and a nice and warm place to stay inside because Winter Is Coming to the southern hemisphere.
 I’d like to survive a little longer to visit Buenos Aires, Argentina’s capital again after five years.
 It will be nostalgic!

-On the outskirts of Santiago de Chile I hitchhiked a city bus for a few stops to get to the subway station.
-Even though it’s a big city containing more than six million souls, people are very friendly to help a visitor find her way around, warning me for “ladrones” (thieves, or pickpockets in this case).
-The subway is easy to navigate and because of the lack of seats, many young people are sitting on the ground, listening to music and drawing beautiful things on a sketchpad.
+On the outskirts of Santiago de Chile I hitchhiked a city bus for a few stops till the subway station.
+Even though it’s a big city containing more than six million souls, people are very friendly to help a visitor find their way around.
+Though they kept warning me for “ladrones” (thieves, or pickpockets in this case).
+Those perpetual warnings are kind of a Latin American thing.

 I’ll only be staying here shortly, but I’ll be sure to make the most of my time here!
 Santiago is really a psychological midway achievement to hitchhike, as I have about as many kilometers left towards the South as I’ve done coming down from the North.